Qumulo/filelock/README.md

 ## Installation

 To use the `qfs_filelock.py` script, you'll need to install the required Python modules.
 The following instructions assume you are running Ubuntu.
-This script can also be run on Windows, assuming you have Python 3 and the necessary Python modules installed.
+This script can also be run on Windows, assuming you have python3 and required modules installed.

 ### Prerequisites

-1. Ensure Python 3 is installed:
+1. Ensure python3 is installed:

     ```bash
     sudo apt-get update